BernalFA/HMC-carboxy-BTZs/README.md

 &nbsp;

-This repository contains the necessary code and raw data to reproduce the analysis described in our manuscript [Keiff et al]().
+This repository contains the necessary code and raw data to reproduce the analysis described in our manuscript [Keiff, Bernal, et al. Commun.
+Chem.
+2024](https://doi.org/10.1038/s42004-024-01235-x).

 &nbsp;